If you want to know What To Look For In A Gaming Monitor, you came to the right spot.

 Nowadays, innovations in manufacturing and rigid-flex PCBs have enabled the creation of unconventionally shaped devices such as curved monitors.

 It still packs just as much power and features, despite its different look.
-In this regard, curved monitors like the Acer Predator X38 are worth checking out.
+In this regard, monitors like the Acer Predator X38 are worth checking out.
 They add a more immersive touch to gaming because they fill your peripheral vision.

 4. Refresh Rate And Pixel Response Time

-For instance, a screen with a rate of 240Hz means that the screen is refreshed 240 times a second, and eliminates tearing, and reduces image blur. ( You can check out the PCSynced.com article on refresh rate to understand better. )
+For instance, a screen with a rate of 240Hz means that the screen is refreshed 240 times a second, and eliminates tearing, and reduces image blur. ( You can check out the PCSynced.com article on variable refresh rate to understand better. )

 On the other hand, pixel response time is the time taken for a pixel to change color.
 The lower the pixel response time, the less moving images will smear and the smoother the overall picture will be.
+So, it is recommended to go with the option which have low response time.

 These days, monitors come with G-Sync or FreeSync technology that helps monitor to reduce the response time and other screen-related issues.
 So make sure that the monitor you are going to purchase supports suitable technology for your GPU.